Vehicle license plates of the United States: Designs

 In the United States, many states distinguish their license plates through distinctive color schemes and logos, which persist over time.
 For example, the cowboy logo often associated with the state of Wyoming has appeared on that state's license plates continuously since 1936.
 Some early Tennessee plates were produced in a parallelogram shape approximating that of the state.
-Arizona has had the slogan "Grand Canyon State" on its license plates since 1939.
-Illinois has had the slogan “Land of Lincoln” on its license plates since 1954.
-North Carolina has had the slogan “First in Flight” on its license plates since 1982.
+The outline of Tennessee is carried on in their current license plates, along with the three-star emblem from the state flag.

+The first state to feature a slogan on their license plates was Idaho in 1928; this was the precursor to their current "Famous Potatoes" slogan.
+Other license plate slogans have also been made famous by their longevity.
+The oldest continually used slogan is Maine's "Vacationland", which has been featured on the state's license plates since 1936.
+Arizona has used the slogan "Grand Canyon State" since 1940, the same year Wisconsin started using the slogan "America's Dairyland".
+Illinois has used the slogan "Land of Lincoln" since 1954.
+North Carolina's "First in Flight" license plates have been on the road since 1982, as a nod to the Wright Flyer.
+Meanwhile, Ohio uses the slogan "Birthplace of Aviation", as the Wright brothers were native Ohioans themselves.

+Other states use a more simple design for their license plates, often with little decoration other than a slogan.
 Vermont license plates have frequently featured a green and white color scheme, while Alaska has preferred yellow and blue.
-Other states and territories, such as California and Virginia, offer simpler schemes, often with a white background and little decoration.
+New Jersey uses a yellow gradient background on its license plates, while Connecticut uses a similar navy blue background.
+The license plates of California, Maryland, Massachusetts, Michigan, Texas, and Virginia feature a plain white background, though Virginia notably uses a serif font for its serial dies.
+Delaware's license plates feature gold text on a black background, a design that has been unchanged since the 1960s.

 Florida, Indiana, Maryland, Michigan, Minnesota, Nebraska, Oklahoma, Pennsylvania, South Carolina, Tennessee and Virginia have placed the address of the state's official or tourism web site on their general issue plates.
-Most plates in District of Columbia contain the phrase "Taxation without representation" to highlight the District's lack of a voting representative in Congress.
+Most plates in the District of Columbia contain the phrase "Taxation without representation" to highlight the District's lack of a voting representative in Congress.